Fuel System

 A dirty air filter on a carbureted engine acts like a CHOKE – and you will burn more fuel!

-A dirty air filter on an EFI car restricts air going into the engine, costing you power!
+A dirty air filter on an EFI car restricts air going into the engine – and you will make less power!

 A K&N Air Filter.
 Note the red colour – the white cotton filter material is soaked in a light-weight red oil to help capture dirt particles.